cryptodevhub/site/ethereum-evm/getting-started.md

 ### Escrow \(Medium\)

 Write an escrow Smart Contract which helps users facilitate transactions.
-User A should be able to deposit funds in the Smart Contract while user B should be able to withdraw the previously deposited funds from user B.
+User A should be able to deposit funds in the Smart Contract while user B should be able to withdraw the previously deposited funds from user A.

-You can add a timelock-like feature where funds will be automatically sent back to the depositor after a certain number of blocks has been mined and then funds haven't been withdrawn by user B.
+You can add a timelock-like feature where funds will be automatically sent back to the depositor after a certain number of blocks has been mined and the funds haven't been withdrawn by user B.

 ### Lottery \(Medium\)